cornejog553/Auth0ExpressAPI/README.md

 Getting Started
 create a new API in the Auth0 dashboard.

-Clone the repo.
+Clone the repo from the Master branch.

 Setup the .env File
-You will need to change the valuesa in the .env file to match the values as seen in your Auth0 dashboard.
+You will need to change the values in the .env file to match the values as seen in your Auth0 dashboard.

 Install the Dependencies and Start the API npm install